 We collect various types of anonymous information about visitors to Betterment, such as device-related information (browser type, IP address) and server log information (date and time of day of your visit).
 We also collect information that you input into our website.
-We use this information to better understand our visitors and our business, to provide the services you request, and to enhance the Betterment service.
+We use this information to better understand our visitors and our business, to provide the services or information you request, and to enhance the Betterment service.

 When you choose to create an account with Betterment, we will also collect certain personal information, including your full legal name, email address, permanent address, and date of birth.
-In order to provide financial services, we also are required by law to collect certain financial information, including your social security number and financial status.
+In order to provide financial services, we also are required by law to collect certain additional information, including your social security number and financial status.
 You may choose not to provide this information, but you cannot become a Betterment customer without providing it.

 Beyond the registration process, we may collect various other types of personal information if you use the site.
-We collect your email address as part of our customer referral service and if you subscribe to the Betterment blog.
+We collect your email address as part of our customer referral service or if you subscribe to the Betterment blog.
 We also collect your name if you decide to comment on the Betterment blog.
 Further, we may collect personal information if you contact us or otherwise give it to us (e.g., in an email).

 Cookies & Pixels